Sogndal Municipality: Geography

-Sogndal is located on the northern shore of the large Sognefjorden, surrounding the Sogndalsfjorden which branches off the main fjord.
+Sogndal Municipality is located on the northern shore of the large Sognefjorden, surrounding the Sogndalsfjorden which branches off the main fjord.
 Northern Sogndal surrounds the inner part of the Fjærlandsfjorden.
 The municipality is cut in half by mountains and the Frudal Tunnel connects the southern (more populous) part of Sogndal to the Fjærland area in the north.
 The Fjærland area is surrounded by mountains and water.
-The only other access to the Fjærland area comes via the Fjærland Tunnel which connects to Jølster municipality to the north.
+The only other access to the Fjærland area comes via the Fjærland Tunnel which connects to Sunnfjord Municipality to the north.

 The Jostedalsbreen National Park lies in the far northern part of the municipality.
-The Jostedalsbreen glacier is partially located in Sogndal, and it has several small glacial arms inside Sogndal: Bøyabreen, Jostefonn, and Supphellebreen.
+The Jostedalsbreen glacier is partially located in Sogndal Municipality, and it has several small glacial arms inside Sogndal: Bøyabreen, Jostefonn, and Supphellebreen.
+The municipality is quite mountainous.
+The highest point in the municipality is the 1741.81 m tall mountain Grensevarden, a tripoint on the border of Sogndal Municipality, Sunnfjord Municipality, and Luster Municipality.

-The municipality of Luster lies to the northeast and east; Jølster municipality lies to the northwest; Gaular, Leikanger, and Balestrand municipalities lie to the west; Vik and Lærdal municipalities lie to the south (across the Sognefjorden).
+Luster Municipality lies to the northeast and east; Sunnfjord Municipality lies to the northwest; Høyanger Municipality lies to the west; Vik Municipality lies to the south (across the Sognefjorden), and Lærdal Municipality lies to the southeast (across the Sognefjorden).

 Climate

-Due to vast topographical differences, the climate of Sogndal varies from temperate oceanic (Cfb) at sea level along the Sognefjord to subarctic (Dfc) at higher elevations to alpine tundra at the high elevations in the mountains above the treeline (above 900 m ASL).

-Njøs is closest weather station to Sogndal town (about 16 km away as the crow flies), and has a temperate oceanic climate (marine west coast climate).
+Due to vast topographical differences, the climate of Sogndal varies from temperate oceanic (Cfb) at sea level along the Sognefjord to subarctic (Dfc) at higher elevations to alpine tundra at the high elevations in the mountains above the treeline which sits at 900 m above sea level.
+Njøs is closest weather station to Sogndalsfjøra (about 16 km away as the crow flies), and has a temperate oceanic climate (marine west coast climate).
 The wettest season is September - January, while the driest season is April - August.
 Monthly mean temperatures range from 0.7 C in February to 16.5 C in July.
 The all-time high at Njøs 32.5 C is from July 2019, and the all-time low -17.4 C was recorded January 1987 at an earlier station in Leikanger, close to Njøs.